 4. Medical tourism can save you plenty of money

 Medical tourism is the idea of seeking healthcare services in a city or country other than your own.
 The motivating factor is usually cost because healthcare in the United States is rather expensive, and patients can get similar levels of medical services in other countries for a fraction of the cost, even when the transport costs have been considered.
 We’ve covered this concept on this blog previously in a detailed interview so be sure to check it out if you’re interested.
+We wrote an article about medical tourism too, if you’re interested in more details.

 5. Effectively use your insurance policy to save money